For a complete list of definitions, please see the Title IX Sexual Harassment Policy.

 - Threats of harm to an individual or the individual’s property;

 - Forcing or pressuring an individual to take time off from school or work;

 - Pressuring an individual to refrain from talking to the media;

-- Removing an individual from sports teams or other extracurricular activities for reporting Title IX harassment;
+- Removing an individual from sports teams or other extracurricular activities for reporting Title IX sexual harassment;

 - Unreasonably failing to accommodate an individual’s housing or academic needs; or